lucky-media/cloud/README.md

 We have made sure that **Cloud** is ready made with everything you need.
 Simply access the control panel and make the changes you need.
 We will make sure that Cloud runs smoothly with future Statamic updates.

 ### Content
-After installing **Cloud**, you will see that we have preconfigured some pages and posts, just so it doesn't feel empty for you.
+After installing **Cloud**, you will see that we have pre-configured some pages and posts, just so it doesn't feel empty for you.
 But, you can easily delete or modify everything that we did.
 The Starter Kit has the following collections: Pages and Posts.

 Apart from these, you have many ready made components that can be used for creating your website.
 Each component has about **2-5 different variants** of design that you can choose from.
 We have designed the following components: